jajego/yorkie-backend/README.md

 # Yorkie

 [Yorkie](https://yorkie.city) is a fast, accurate train tracking service for New York City built with React, Flask, and SQLite.
-It utilizes [Andrew Dickinson's excellent Python wrapper](https://github.com/Andrew-Dickinson/nyct-gtfs/tree/master/nyct_gtfs) for official [official MTA API](https://api.mta.info/#/landing).
+It utilizes Andrew Dickinson [excellent Python wrapper](https://github.com/Andrew-Dickinson/nyct-gtfs/tree/master/nyct_gtfs) for the [official MTA API](https://api.mta.info/#/landing).
 Users can register accounts and track up to four stations at a time.

 ![Photo of a Yorkie monitor at De Kalb avenue](https://i.imgur.com/qMcBX6j.png)